-Division of Developmental Disability (DDD) deve ALTCS program contractor for all elopmentally disabled persons ewide.
-DDD is responsible for: Providing a variety of services to persons who have specific disabilities; Making eligibility determinations for DDD services on referrals from ALTCS; and 1 Screening and referring developmentally disabled participants to AHCCCS for an ALTCS eligibility determination.
+Division of Developmental Disability (DDD) The ALTCS program contractor for all developmentally disabled persons statewide.
+DDD is responsible for: Providing a variety of services to persons who have specific disabilities; Making eligibility determinations for DDD services on referrals from ALTCS; and Screening and referring developmentally disabled participants to AHCCCS for an ALTCS eligibility determination.